 External distractions are distractions around you out in the open.

-Gadgets.
 Your cell phone is the biggest distraction and causes a lack of focus often.
-In a world which is so fast paced and connected, phones are integral and checked all the time.
+In a world that is so fast-paced and connected, phones are integral and checked all the time.
 When you check your phone while working, you distract yourself by looking at a tweet or a new Instagram post.
 Immersing yourself for a short while can affect your focus and reduce productivity.

 Meditation for focus is a great way to improve focus and concentration levels.
 It’s simple and easy to follow.
 Meditation for focus alleviates any work pressure you may by helping you regain focus and balance to your mind and body.
 Try out Evolve’s audio on settling your thoughts today!